map6-paolillo/digital-humanities-fellowship/2. Metadata/README.md

 ### Prep Assignment

 Please bring an object from home to the session today.
 The object can be decorative, functional, historical, or contemporary.
-Ideally, it will have some sort of significance to you or a background story that you feel comfortable describing in class.
+Ideally, it will have some sort of significance to you or a background story (that you feel comfortable describing in class!).

 #### Optional Prep Reading
 Wallack, Jessica Seddon, and Ramesh Srinivasan.
 "Local-global: Reconciling mismatched ontologies in development information systems."
 42nd Hawaii International Conference on System Sciences.
 IEEE, 2009.
 [Copy in the Illinois institutional repository](https://www.ideals.illinois.edu/bitstream/handle/2142/15202/WallackSrinivasanICONF091.pdf?sequence=2&isAllowed=y).

 *Wikipedia*'s entry on [Musical Instrument Classification](https://en.wikipedia.org/wiki/Musical_instrument_classification)

+#### Optional Post-Session Reading
+[The TaDiRAH](https://github.com/dhtaxonomy/TaDiRAH) (Taxonomy of Digital Research Activities in the Humanities)
+TaDiRAH was an effort to provide an ontology for all the different research activities and objects that a digital humanist might work on or with.
+Read the README and Introduction files for background information, and the "reading" folder for the actual taxonomy.

 ### Daily Comment